Unsafe validation RegEx in

 Regular expression used on server side to validate input of email fields (

-com.vaadin.data.validator.EmailValidator) is subjected to exponential backtracking, which may result in unbound resource consumption and denial of service.
-To perform such an attack it is enough to enter a malicious email address into any email field and submit a value to the server for validation (it happens automatically when the field is blurred).
+com.vaadin.v7.data.validator.EmailValidator) is subjected to exponential backtracking, which may result in unbound resource consumption and Denial of Service.
+To perform such an attack it is enough to enter a malicious email address into any email field and submit a value to the server for validation.
 UI thread of the server can spend an indefinite amount of time (depending on the input) matching this email address to a validation pattern.
 By repeating this action the attacker may cause thread pool or resource exhaustion, thus making the application unresponsive for normal users.

 Affected products and mitigation